-PrEP is an anti-HIV medication taken by a person who does not have HIV to lower their risk of infection.
-In Australia, the brand name of the drug used for PrEP is Truvada.
+PrEP is an anti-HIV medicine taken by a person who does not have HIV to lower their risk of infection.

-Although similar sounding, PrEP and PEP (post-exposure prophylaxis) should not be confused.
+Although they sound similar, it's important not to confuse PrEP with PEP (post-exposure prophylaxis) should not be confused.
 PrEP is taken by people who don’t have HIV to prevent infection.
-PEP is a short course of anti-HIV medications taken by someone who might have been exposed to HIV, with the aim of preventing infection.
+PEP is a short course of anti-HIV medicines taken by someone who might have been exposed to HIV, with the aim of preventing infection.

-For more information, visit the get PEP website.
+For more information on PEP, visit the get PEP website.

 Who should consider taking PrEP?

 You should consider taking PrEP if you are at high risk of being exposed to HIV.
 People at high risk of becoming infected by HIV include:

 - men who have sex with other men and don’t use condoms